GabrielPentimalli/Submarine-Visualizer/README.md

 4. Click on another submarine to exchange their data values (except x-position)
 5. Watch the animated transformation as the submarines adapt to their new data values
 6. Click "Export Data JSON" to download the current dataset

-## Implementation Details

-- Built with vanilla JavaScript and D3.js (no frameworks)
-- Each submarine maintains its horizontal position (x-value) throughout interactions
-- All other properties can be exchanged between submarines
-- D3.js scales ensure proper mapping of any data range to appropriate visual dimensions

 ## Development